qbroker/nwSaver/README.md

 `hiveBroker` comes as a zip file for Linux and Windows, NW.js is included and it runs out of the box. :heavy_check_mark:

 ## Todo
-Change all JavaScript code in the nwSaver-Plugin.js to execute a-sync.
+Change all JavaScript code in the nwSaver-Plugin.js to execute async.

 ### TiddlyWikiClassic license :copyright:
 TiddlyWiki is Copyright 2013 UnaMesa Assocation.\